GliozzoJ/pathonet_compression/README.md

 1. **pathonet_compressed_k256.py**

-	This script performsthe quantization of the PathoNet model using the hyper-parameters set at [line 46](https://github.com/GliozzoJ/pathonet_compression/blob/284d503da1bb7fe6cae6bf5247c94ed05422a9d2/pathonet_compressed_k256.py#L46).
+	This script performs the quantization of the PathoNet model using the hyper-parameters set at [line 46](https://github.com/GliozzoJ/pathonet_compression/blob/284d503da1bb7fe6cae6bf5247c94ed05422a9d2/pathonet_compressed_k256.py#L46).
 We used this script to quantize a model with *k=256* and the best hyper-parameters previously obtained by grid search.
 By default, the hyper-parameters used in the experiment with quantization method UQ are set, but you can uncomment lines [50](https://github.com/GliozzoJ/pathonet_compression/blob/284d503da1bb7fe6cae6bf5247c94ed05422a9d2/pathonet_compressed_k256.py#L50), [55](https://github.com/GliozzoJ/pathonet_compression/blob/284d503da1bb7fe6cae6bf5247c94ed05422a9d2/pathonet_compressed_k256.py#L55) or [60](https://github.com/GliozzoJ/pathonet_compression/blob/284d503da1bb7fe6cae6bf5247c94ed05422a9d2/pathonet_compressed_k256.py#L60) to reproduce the experiment using another compression approach.
 	You can run the script in background with the following command:

 	```
 	nohup python3 pathonet_compressed_k256.py > output.log &
 	```

 	which saves the results in the folder `./pathonet_compressed_models/results` and a text log file in the current working directory.
 In particular, the script saves:
 	- the quantized model (using three different saving methods);
 	- a csv file with the hyper-parameters used to obtain the quantized model and the Precision, Recall and F1-score for Ki67 and TIL (divided in Ki67-positive and Ki67-negative),
 	- a pickle file which content is identical to the previous one;
 	- two .npz objects containing the MSE (Mean Squared Error) values obtained before quantization, after quantization and after the re-training phase of the best model (one .npz file for the training set and one for the test set).

+	Of note, this script can be used to perform experiments with other hyper-parameter choices by changing the values in dictionary "exps" at [line 46](https://github.com/GliozzoJ/pathonet_compression/blob/284d503da1bb7fe6cae6bf5247c94ed05422a9d2/pathonet_compressed_k256.py#L46) with different ones.

 2. **run_rmse_acc.py**